brianritchie1312/icat.ansible/README.md

 Requirements
 ------------

-* RedHat or Debian flavoured OS
+* RedHat or Debian flavoured OS and root access
 * At least python 2.6
 * Ideally fresh machine but should work regardless
 * Probably a bunch of other stuff I forgot